dell/csm-docs/content/docs/getting-started/installation/openshift/powerstore/prerequisite/_index.md

 <br>

-3. (Optional) For "Shared NFS", install necessary nfs packages and ensure nfs-server and nfs-mountd services are active and running on all nodes.
+3. (Optional) For "Shared NFS", install necessary nfs-utils package and ensure nfs-server and nfs-mountd services are active and running on all nodes.

 <br>